nmargenov/react-softuni-exam/server/README.md

 # How are pictures saved in the database
 Im saving it as a buffer that contains the link to the existing photo.
 For example the buffer will be 'src/profilePicture/defaultUser.png'.
 Then by decoding it in the front-end i can make a request to the image and get it.

-# Reset password
-If you want to reset your password the backend will send an email via nodemailer.
-If you want to setup the email account you can do so in userContoller in the const transporter.